Electronic Communications and Information Technology Resources

 C. Departments should communicate with their technical support person to ensure minimum security recommendations are being met in their areas.

-D. Departments must define and communicate departmental expectations on personal use of equipment and systems to all new hires and all staff at least annually.
+D. Departments must define and communicate departmental expectations on personal use of equipment and systems to all new hires and all employees at least annually.

 III.
 University’s Right to Access Electronic Communications